Enso21/Stories/docs/markdown/charlotte-quotes.md

 > "I live in a world of flavor...
 Flavor maxing."

 > It's so culturally significant because everyone thinks the fox is hot.

+> I'm ominous and threatening.
+They're my two favorite adjectives.

+> You're never on a scooter to mess around.
+You're on a scooter to win.